Madhur Bhandarkar

-Madhur Bhandarkar (born 26 August 1968) is an Indian film director, script writer, and producer.
-In 2016,Bhandarkar was honoured with the Padma Shri, the fourth highest civilian honour, by the Government of India.
+Madhur Bhandarkar (born 26 August 1968) is an Indian film director, screenwriter, and producer.
+In 2016, Bhandarkar was honoured with the Padma Shri, the fourth highest civilian honour, by the Government of India.

-The drama film Chandni Bar (2001), won him the National Film Award for Best Film on Social Issues.
-Bhandarkar received the National Film Awards for the Best Feature Film and Best Director for Page 3 (2005) and Traffic Signal (2007) respectively.
-The drama film Fashion (2008) garnered him several accolades including National Film Award, Filmfare Awards nominations for Best Director and Best Screenplay.
-Madhur Co-Produced a Bengali film Avijatrik based on the novel Aparajito by Bibhutibhushan Bandyopadhyay, The film won National Film Award for Best Feature Film in Bengali in 2021 and this was Madhur's 5th National Award Madhur Bhandarkar has been nominated as society member of the Satyajit Ray Film and Television Institute by the Information and Broadcasting Ministry.
+He is known for directing the critically acclaimed crime drama Chandni Bar (2001), won him the National Film Award for Best Film on Social Issues, the dramas Page 3 (2005), Traffic Signal (2007), and Fashion (2008), winning the National Film Award for Best Feature Film for the first, and the National Film Award for Best Direction for the second, whilst earning Filmfare Award nominations for Best Director and Best Screenplay for the lattermost.

+Bhandarkar also co – produced a Bengali film Avijatrik (2021) based on the novel Aparajito by Bibhutibhushan Bandyopadhyay, which won the National Film Award for Best Feature Film in Bengali.
+He has also been nominated as society member of the Satyajit Ray Film and Television Institute by the Information and Broadcasting Ministry.

 Career

-Madhur Bhandarkar worked in a video cassette library in Khar, a suburb of Mumbai.
-This gave him access to a large collection of movies and he studied film-making through it.
+Bhandarkar worked in a video cassette library in Khar, a suburb of Mumbai.
+This gave him access to a large collection of movies and he studied film – making through it.